A physical model for efficient ranking in networks: The SpringRank model

 \subsection{Predicting edge directions}

-Hierarchical structure should allow us to predict the direction of previously unobserved interactions, such as the winner of an upcoming match or a user's preference between two previously uncompared items.
+If hierarchical structure plays an important role in a system, it should allow us to predict the direction of previously unobserved interactions, such as the winner of an upcoming match, or which direction social support will flow between two individuals.
 This is a kind of cross-validation, which lets us test the statistical significance of hierarchical structure.
-It is also a principled way of comparing the accuracy of various ranking methods for datasets where no ground truth for the ranks is known.
+It is also a principled way of comparing the accuracy of various ranking methods for datasets where no ground-truth ranks are known.

-Edge prediction can be formulated as follows: what is the probability of an edge $i\!\to\!j$, given that these two interact, i.e., that there is an edge in one direction or the other?
-In our model this conditional probability can be written using the Boltzmann distribution,

-where $H_{ij} = \f{1}{2} (s_i -s_j -1)^2$ is a single term of the Hamiltonian~\eqref{eq:SRhamiltonian}.
+We formulate the edge prediction question as follows: given a set of known interactions, and given that there is an edge between $i$ and $j$, in which direction does it point?
+In one sense, any ranking method provides an answer to this question, since we can predict the direction according to which of $i$ or $j$ is ranked higher based on the known interactions.
+When comparing SpringRank to methods such as SyncRank, SerialRank, and MVR, we use these ``bitwise'' predictions, and define the accuracy $\eps_b$ as the fraction of edges whose direction is consistent with the inferred ranking.

+But we want to know the odds on each game, not just the likely winner---that is, we want to estimate the probability that an edge goes in each direction.
+A priori, a ranking algorithm does not provide these probabilities unless we make further assumptions about how they depend on the relative ranks.
+Such assumptions yield generative models like the one defined above, where the conditional probability of an edge $i \to j$ is

+The density parameter $c$ affects the probability that an edge exists, but not its direction.
+Thus our probabilistic prediction method has a single tunable parameter $\beta$.

 Note that $P_{ij}$ is a logistic curve, is monotonic in the rank difference $s_i -s_j $, and has width determined by the inverse temperature $\beta$.
-SpringRank has this in common with two other ranking methods: setting $\gamma_i = \e^{2\beta s_i}$ recovers the Bradley-Terry-Luce model~\cite{bradley1952,luce1959} for which $P_{ij} = \gamma_i / (\gamma_i + \gamma_j)$, and setting $k=2\beta$ recovers the probability that $i$ beats $j$ in the Go rank~\cite{coulom2008whole}, where $P_{ij} = 1/(1+\e^{-k(s_i -s_j)})$.
-Note, however, that SpringRank differs from these methods in how it infers the ranks from observed interactions.
+SpringRank has this in common with two other ranking methods: setting $\gamma_i = \e^{2\beta s_i}$ recovers the Bradley-Terry-Luce model~\cite{bradley1952,luce1959} for which $P_{ij} = \gamma_i / (\gamma_i + \gamma_j)$, and setting $k=2\beta$ recovers the probability that $i$ beats $j$ in the Go rank~\cite{coulom2008whole}, where $P_{ij} = 1/(1+\e^{-k\bup{s_i - s_j }})$.
+However, SpringRank differs from these methods in how it infers the ranks from observed interactions, so SpringRank and BTL make different probabilistic predictions.